xidoo123/mit6.828/hw6/readme.md

 # Homework6

 Missing key due to race condition between two threads, as in when A thread and B thread do  `insert` in the meantime, consistence of the link list will break.
+Check the slides for more explaination.
 Original result:

 ```
 x1do0@ubuntu:~/mit6.828/hw6$  gcc -g -O2 ph.c -pthread